shengyenlin/Introduction-of-information-retrieval-and-text-mining-Fall-2020/README.md

 You could find more details in the directory of each homework.

-## Midterm project
-We solved a real-world operation research questions.\
-Please refer to the `./MidTermProject` directory for project questions and our solution.

 ## Final project
-We built a snake game with SFML, I was responsible for algorithm designing and degugging in our team.
+We built a China Times style news generator with N-gram, LSTM and GPT-2 model.
-Please refer to the `./FinalProject` directory for the instructions to run this program.
+For codes, please refer to this (repo)[https://github.com/shengyenlin/Introduction-to-information-retrieval-and-text-mining-Final-Fall-2020].